ArdenKirkland/MoreExhibitLayouts/readme.md

 **file-text-no-wrap**	A file to the left or right with a caption below and text on the opposite side, not wrapping under the file.

 **file-text-external-link**	A file to the left or right with a caption below and text wrapping around.

+**VR-text-no-wrap**	An embedded iframe to the left or right (for a VR file) with a caption below and text on the opposite side, not wrapping under the file.